How Paid Subscriptions Work

-A subscription is valid for a set period of time or number of lookups, whichever comes first.
+A paid subscription is valid for a set period of time or number of lookups, whichever comes first.

 If you go beyond your subscription level (monthly or yearly, depending on your subscription) we charge your card for a new block of address lookups and renew your subscription starting on the current date.
 We do this so that the service is always available for you.